juecd/slate/source/index.html.md

 # Warehouses
 ## The Warehouse Object
-The Warehouses object represents locations where Items reside.
+The **Warehouse** object represents locations where **Items** reside.
 For example, a customer's ecommerce store may sell t-shirts and have two Warehouses where product is kept.

 ###Attributes
 Attribute | Type | Description